JanNeuendorf/SVC16/specification/specification.typ

 = Motivation and Goals

-We want to fully specify a very simple virtual computer that can be emulated.
 The goal is to recreate the feeling of writing games for a system with very tight hardware constraints without having to deal with the complicated reality of real retro systems.
 It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.
 The instruction set and the design in general are in no way meant to resemble something that would make sense in real hardware.
+This is primarily because this is aimed only at emulation but also because it encourages different designs when compiling to this architecture.
 It is also not intended to be as simple and elegant as it could possibly be.
 This might make it easier to emulate but harder to develop for.
-Since learning about assemblers and compilers is the point, we provide no guidelines on how to build the programs.
+Since learning about assemblers and compilers is the point, we provide no guidelines on how to build complex programs.

 == Reproducibility